converging-machine/converging-machine.github.io/_pages/about.md

 }
 ```

-My work aims to bridge the gap between clinical needs and technological innovation, creating practical AI solutions that enhance radiological workflows and improve patient care[1][6].
+My work aims to bridge the gap between clinical needs and technological innovation, creating practical AI solutions that enhance radiological workflows and improve patient care.

 Explore my repositories or reach out to discuss potential collaborations.